Meet The Model Looking To Redefine The Term

 Advertisement

-At the moment, Woods has been able to utilise her (highly followed) voice to start a conversation about body image in an industry that typically struggles with diversity.
+At the moment, Woods has been able to utilize her (highly followed) voice to start a conversation about body image in an industry that typically struggles with diversity.
 That's no small feat, especially for someone so young.
-But Woods' drive for success (and the desire to be recognised as something other than someone's best friend) has been cultivated by a foray into the (extremely buzzy) plus-size modelling world, a place she never anticipated she'd be.
+But Woods' drive for success (and the desire to be recognized as something other than someone's best friend) has been cultivated by a foray into the (extremely buzzy) plus-size modeling world, a place she never anticipated she'd be.

 "I grew up around super-influential people [her mother is a photographer and talent manager, her father is a sound engineer for television, and her brother is an artist], but I never really knew what, exactly, I wanted to do as a career," Woods says.
 "I just knew that I wanted to help people and get a message across.
 Spreading positivity is my main thing."

-Though she says she had never considered modelling as a career path before signing with Wilhelmina in November (her now-agent reached out to her via, you guessed it, Instagram), Woods realised that the vocation could be the perfect platform for getting her message across.
+Though she says she had never considered modeling as a career path before signing with Wilhelmina in November (her now-agent reached out to her via, you guessed it, Instagram), Woods realized that the vocation could be the perfect platform for getting her message across.

 "I grew up around super-influential people [her mother is a photographer and talent manager, her father is a sound engineer for television, and her brother is an artist], but I never really knew what, exactly, I wanted to do as a career," Woods says.
 "I just knew that I wanted to help people and get a message across.
 Spreading positivity is my main thing."

-Though she says she had never considered modelling as a career path before signing with Wilhelmina in November (her now-agent reached out to her via, you guessed it, Instagram), Woods realised that the vocation could be the perfect platform for getting her message across.
+Though she says she had never considered modeling as a career path before signing with Wilhelmina in November (her now-agent reached out to her via, you guessed it, Instagram), Woods realized that the vocation could be the perfect platform for getting her message across.

 Advertisement